INTERACT-tud-amr/dinova_utils/README.md

 * **`~vicon/object_specific/object_names`** (list of string)

     A list of strings contains all the object names whose Vicon topics the dinova_utils node will listen to.
+For real world applications, it is usaully set by the bringup launch file of dinova robot.
+For simulation, it need to be set manually.

 * **`~objects_to_remove`** (list of string)